PACKAGE LEAFLET: INFORMATION FOR THE USER

-Active ingredients: sodium chloride and potassium chloride
+Active substances: sodium chloride and potassium chloride

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.15% is a solution of sodium chloride and potassium chloride in water.
 Sodium chloride and potassium chloride are chemical substances (commonly called salts) that are found in the blood.